sodiboo/niri-flake/docs.md

 - type: `floating point number`
 - default: `1.000000`

+The scale of this output, which represents how many physical pixels fit in one logical pixel.

+Although this is a floating-point number, niri currently only accepts integer values.
+It does not support fractional scaling.

 <!-- sorting key: programs.niri.settings.g.outputs.transform.flipped -->
 ## `programs.niri.settings.outputs.<name>.transform.flipped`
 - type: `boolean`
 - default: `false`

+Whether to flip this output vertically.

 <!-- sorting key: programs.niri.settings.g.outputs.transform.rotation -->
 ## `programs.niri.settings.outputs.<name>.transform.rotation`
 - type: `one of 0, 90, 180, 270`
 - default: `0`

+Counter-clockwise rotation of this output in degrees.

 <!-- sorting key: programs.niri.settings.h.cursor.size -->